-There are several decent sunscreens that contain a combination of both physical and chemical sunscreens.
-In fact, it’s my preference.
-It’s all about becoming a student of ingredients lists.
+The best way to protect your skin is to read ingredients lists.
 It seems overwhelming at first, but it becomes second nature.
-Remember, the presence of the ingredient isn’t enough—-the percent is of vital import.
-Refer back here for this info.
 You can also check the quite helpful EWG.org’s yearly guide to sunscreen, where they compile a list of the very best each year.

 If you recall this post, my favorite sunscreens are Japanese.
-I don’t spend more than around twelve dollars on a one to two-ounce bottle and am able to easily order them online.
+I don’t spend more than around fifteen dollars on a one to two-ounce bottle and can easily order them online.
 Hopefully, that doesn’t change before the FDA makes changes to the filters they will allow sunscreen manufacturers to use in the US.
-For information on where I get my sunscreen/what I use, send me an email at email@example.com.
+For information on where I get my sunscreen/what I use, send me an email at firstname.lastname@example.org.